-The following criteria will be used as a guideline in categorising airports.
-These criteria are primarily based on the number and type of aircraft movements at an airport.
-When determining the service needs of individual airports, other factors will also be taken into account.
-These may include terrain, prevailing weather, existence and use of multiple runways, orientation of runways with respect to the primary direction of traffic flow, environmental restrictions (such as noise management/wildlife protection), use of procedural Approach Service, mix of operations and nature of IFPs (Instrument Flight Procedures) applying at the location or in the vicinity.
+The following criteria are used to categorise airports.
+The criteria are the CAA designation based on the aiport's latest aeronautical study, and number and type of aircraft movements at the airport.
+The aeronautical study considers factors including terrain, prevailing weather, existence and use of multiple runways, orientation of runways with respect to the primary direction of traffic flow, environmental restrictions (e.g. noise management or wildlife protection), use of procedural approach service, mix of operations, and nature of instrument flight procedures that apply.